 Barbara Boelmann

-I am a postdoctoral researcher at the University of Cologne.
-I am a YEP Fellow of ECONtribute and a member of C-SEB and the Collaborative Research Center Transregio 224
+I am a postdoctoral researcher at the University of Cologne, a YEP Fellow of ECONtribute, and a researcher at the Research Data Centre Ruhr of the RWI.
+I am affiliated with C-SEB, the Collaborative Research Center Transregio 224 and IZA.

-I am an applied labour economicst and I study structural factors underlying inequalities on the labour market with a focus on gender inequalities.
+I am an applied labour economist and I study inequalities in education and on the labour market with a focus on gender inequalities.
+I am particularly interested in how regions shape these inequalities through local institutions, culture and power dynamics.

 I have obtained my PhD from University College London and CReAM in 2022.
 I hold an MSc in Economics and a BA in Economics and Chinese Studies, both from the Ruhr-University of Bochum.
 You can find my full CV here.

-You can contact me under barbara.boelmann@uni-koeln.de or reach out to me on Twitter @BarbaraBoelmann.
+You can contact me under barbara.boelmann@uni-koeln.de or reach out to me on Twitter @BarbaraBoelmann or BlueSky @barbaraboelmann.bsky.social.

 Research